remi75/MangoHudCH/README.md

 ## MangoHud FPS logging

 When you toggle logging (using the keybind `Shift_L+F2`), a file is created with your chosen name (using `output_file`) plus a date & timestamp.

-#### Multiple log files

-It's possible to upload multiple files when using [Flightlessmango.com](https://flightlessmango.com/games/user_benchmarks).
-You can rename them to your preferred names and upload them in a batch.
-These filenames will be used as the legend in the graph.